You might already have a decent income as a freelancer or business owner.

 The Bottom Line

 Sometimes doing better financially is about being cognizant of money leaks in your email.
 If your clients aren’t finding your invoices right away or money distractions like flashy promotions are causing you to spend, become more conscious of this and use the tips outlined above to help you next time.
-You’ll be able to handle email better and boost your bottom line.
+You’ll be able to handle email better, boost your bottom line, and prevent money loss.